Britain vs. England vs. UK: What's the Difference?

 By: Dave Roos |

-The world is looking toward the coronation of King Charles III.
-Never mind that few people outside of the United Kingdom understand the first thing about the British Royal Family or the U.K. itself.
-For example, you probably think that Charles is the King of England.
+Back in May of 2023, it seemed like much of the world was paying attention to the coronation of King Charles III.
+Never mind that few people outside of the United Kingdom understand the first thing about the British Royal Family or even about Britain vs. England vs. the U.K.

 Advertisement

-Don't worry, I thought the same thing before researching this article.
-I also thought that the United Kingdom and Great Britain were the same thing.
+Before researching this article, I also thought that the United Kingdom and Great Britain were the same thing.
 And that the terms British and English were interchangeable.
 Why did I think those things?
 Because I'm an American.

 With some embarrassment, I called my brother-in-law Tim Bleakley, a British expat living in California, expecting him to lampoon my ignorance of basic geography and world history.